Strongylocentrotus purpuratus: Description

-As the common and specific names suggests, S. purpuratus is deep purple in color.
-It lives in lower intertidal and nearshore subtidal communities.
-Its eggs are orange when secreted in water.
 January, February, and March function as the typical active reproductive months for the species.
 Sexual maturity is reached around two years.
 It normally grows to a diameter of about 10 cm, consisting of a form of exoskeleton called a test.
 They may live as long as 70 years.

 Genome

 The genome of the purple sea urchin was completely sequenced and annotated in 2006 by teams of scientists from over 70 institutions including the Kerckhoff Marine Laboratory at the California Institute of Technology as well as the Human Genome Sequencing Center at the Baylor College of Medicine.
 A new improved version of the purple sea urchin genome, Strongylocentrotus purpuratus v5.0, is now available on Echinobase.
 S. purpuratus is one of several biomedical research model organisms in cell and developmental biology.
 The sea urchin is the first animal with a sequenced genome that (1) is a free-living, motile marine invertebrate; (2) has a bilaterally organized embryo but a radial adult body plan; (3) has the endoskeleton and water vascular system found only in echinoderms; and (4) has a nonadaptive immune system that is unique in the enormous complexity of its receptor repertoire.

 The sea urchin genome is estimated to encode about 23,500 genes.
 The S. purpuratus has 353 protein kinases, containing members of 97% of human kinase subfamilies.
 Many of these genes were previously thought to be vertebrate innovations or were only known from groups outside the deuterostomes.
 The team sequencing the species concluded that some genes are not vertebrate specific as thought previously, while other genes still were found in the urchin but not the chordate.

 The genome is largely non-redundant, making it very comparable to vertebrates, but without the complexity.
 For example, 200 to 700 chemosensory genes were found that lacked introns, a feature typical of vertebrates.
 Thus the sea urchin genome provides a comparison to our own and those of other deuterostomes, the larger group to which both echinoderms and humans belong.
 Sea urchins are also the closest living relative to chordates.
 Using the strictest measure, the purple sea urchin and humans share 7,700 genes.
 Many of these genes are involved in sensing the environment, a fact surprising for an animal lacking a head structure.